-Acceptable Solutions Performance Criteria A1 Must be a sign identifying the number, use, heritage significance, name or P1 New signs must be of a size and location to ensure that: occupation of the owners of the property not greater than 0.2m 2 . a) period details, windows, doors and other architectural details are not covered or removed; and b) heritage fabric is not removed or destroyed through attaching signage; and c) the signage does not detract from the setting of a heritage place or does not unreasonably impact on the view of the place from pubic viewpoints; and d) signage does not detract from meeting the management objectives of a precinct identified in Table E13.1: Heritage Precincts, if any.
+Acce eptable Solutions Performance Criteria A1 A1 Must be a sign identifying the number, use, heritage significance, name or occupation of the owners of the property not greater than 0.2m 2 .
+P1 a) New signs must be of a size and location to ensure that: period details, windows, doors and other architectural details are not covered or b) removed; and heritage fabric is not removed or c) the signage does not detract from the setting of a heritage place or does not unreasonably impact on the view of the place from pubic viewpoints; and d) signage does not detract from meeting the management objectives of a precinct identified in Table E13.1: Heritage Precincts, if any.